vjhpe/options-sender/README.md

 From the command-line, you can build it using `mvn clean` and `mvn install`.

 ## Deployment & Running
-This SIP server is meant to be deployed in kubernetes.
+This SIP client is meant to be deployed in kubernetes.
 You need :
 - docker build tools that allows you to build container images.
 - a working k8s cluster.